TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 `__invoke()` is normal method, just like `__constructor()` is normal for passing dependencies nowadays.

-## How did Symfony community moved to Decoupling
+## Inspiration from Symfony Community - Matthias Noback & Keving Dunglas

 **Why Decouple Controller From Framework?**

-If you look for more reasons to decouple from framework, read [this 3 parts series: Framework Independent Controllers](https://php-and-symfony.matthiasnoback.nl/tags/controller/) by [Matthias Noback](https://matthiasnoback.nl) about Symfony controllers and why to make them framework agnostics.
+If you look for reasons to decouple from framework, read [this 3 parts series: Framework Independent Controllers](https://php-and-symfony.matthiasnoback.nl/tags/controller/) by [Matthias Noback](https://matthiasnoback.nl) about Symfony controllers and why to make them framework agnostics.

 **Why are Single Action Presenters Great for Growing Projects?**